 - Internet

 - Webcast/Video

-- Mesalands Telecommunication Network (MTN)

 - Digital ITV

 - Podcasting-Audio and Video

 Internet courses are taught using the Internet and Moodle.
 Courses are similar to in-class courses with assignments or homework, quizzes and exams.
-Students have more of an opportunity to work on their own time frame.
+Students have more of an opportunity to work within their own time frame.
 A computer with Internet access is necessary to enroll in these courses.